October 2020 premium increases

 Didn’t premiums increase already this year?

 No. All 1 April premium increases were postponed for 6 months (until 1 October 2020).
 This means that members who were due an increase in April paid a lower rate for their cover for half of the (health insurance) year.

 Any premium decreases planned for 1 April did happen, though.

 Did you give us any benefit improvements this year?

 Yes, we introduced more than 10 new Hospital and Extras benefits for members on 1 April 2020!
 These improvements were made with our members’ best interests in mind, and we remain committed to that.

-I’ve heard some health funds are cancelling premium increases or offering additional discounts because of COVID-19.
+I’ve heard some health funds cancelled premium increases or offered additional discounts because of COVID-19.
 Are Teachers Health planning to do this?

-While some health funds are announcing discounts and premium deferrals, our premiums remain competitively priced within the market.
+While some health funds announced discounts and premium deferrals, our premiums remain competitively priced within the market.

 We’re confident in the pricing and quality of our cover.
 That's why we offer a free online comparison service that allows non-members to compare their cover to our closest match.